Actindo-AG/Documentation/Fulfillment/UserInterface/01a_List.md

 - [x]
   Select the checkbox to display the editing toolbar.
 If you click the checkbox in the header, all dispatch notes in the list are selected.

 - [VIEW]
   Click this button to edit the selected dispatch note.
 This button is only displayed if the checkbox of a dispatch note is selected.
 Alternatively, you can click directly a row in the list to view a dispatch note.
 The *Dispatch note "Number"* view is displayed.
 The *Attributes* tab is preselected.

 [comment]: <> (Alternativ: This button is only displayed if a single checkbox of the list is selected.)

 - [EXPORT]
   Click this button to export manually the dispatch note to the fulfiller.
 This button is displayed if the checkbox of at least one dispatch note is selected.

   > [Info] The dispatch note is exported automatically by the system.
 If the export fails for some reason, the dispatch note can be manually reexported.
-Nevertheless, this is not a standard procedure but a troubleshooting measure.
-For detailed information, see [Export dispatch note to fulfiller](../Troubleshooting/01_ExportDispatchNoteFulfiller.md).
+Nevertheless, this is not to be meant a usual procedure but a exceptional measure.
+For detailed information, see [Export a dispatch note](../Integration/01_ManageDispatchNote.md#export-a-dispatch-note).

 - [FORCE COMPLETION]
 Click this button to complete the dispatch note.
 This button is displayed if the checkbox of at least one dispatch note is selected.

+- [CANCEL]
+[comment]: <> (Bei Hannah kommt dieses Button vor, s.
+JIRA ticket für Screenshot)

 [comment]: <> (Test, mehr Info dazu)